A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Experimental results

 \subsubsection{Quantitative Evaluations of LFT model}

-To acquire the ground truth for calibration, we used the proposed simulation algorithm to generate scenes.
-The specific simulation configuration is as follows: $F = 50$ $mm$, $d_c = 58$ $mm$, $d_m = 57$ $mm$.
-The target is a checkerboard with $9 \times 6$ of size $52.5$ $mm$, and the size of the simulator raw image is $6500 \times 4700$ with the pixel size of $3.6$ $\mu m$.
-Similar to the datasets used in the previous section, we simulated $20$ scenes of random poses for calibration and $20$ with a controlled translation motion along the $Z$-axis for evaluation.
-All simulations are performed without distortion.

 Visualization of free-hand calibration is shown in Fig.~\ref{fig:simrt}, with the estimated intrinsic parameters shown in Table~\ref{tab:sim_eval}.
-The results show that the intrinsic parameters estimated by our algorithm are very close to the ground truth, with a mean relative error of $0.18\%$ and a standard deviation of $0.014$ .
-The re-projection errors are also very small, with RMSE of $0.456$ pixels for the main lens and $0.418$ for the light field camera.The fitting result between $\alpha$ and $Z'_c$ is shown in the Fig.~\ref{subfig:simalphawithzv}.
+The results show that the intrinsic parameters estimated by our algorithm are very close to the ground truth, with a mean relative error of $0.18\%$ and a standard deviation of $0.014$.
+The re-projection errors are also very small, with RMSE of $0.456$ pixels for the main lens and $0.418$ for the light field camera.
 The estimated distortion coefficients are $k_1 = -4.70 \times 10^{-2}$, $k_2 = 1.015$, $t_1 = -5.42\times 10^{-5} $, and $t_2 = 2.62 \times 10^{-4}$.
 Overall, the calibration demonstrates excellent accuracy and reliability.

-Leveraging the calibrated intrinsics, we evaluated the extrinsic parameter estimation on simulated data with controlled translation motions.
-We analyzed the absolute error of the estimated poses in the $Z$-axis.
-For the ground truth $X_c, Y_c, Z_c$ and estimated pose $\hat{X_c}, \hat{Y_c}, \hat{Z_c}$, the absolute error $\epsilon $ is defined as:

-The errors are shown in Fig.~\ref{fig:rt_sim}.
-Additionally, we analyzed the absolute error between the $Z'_c$ values estimated by the Eq.~\ref{eq:Zcwithaplha} and the actual values, in the Fig.~\ref{fig:rt_sim_2}.
-The errors are also very small, for the external parameters, all errors are less than $0.8$ $mm$.
-The errors for the internal parameters are less than $0.01$ $ mm$, indicating that the proposed calibration method is highly accurate and reliable.